DeNepo/workflows/lesson-plans/github-project-management.md

   - Generate a repository for each group in the class organization using the [`template-markdown`](https://github.com/DeNepo/template-markdown) repository
-- _20 min_: Q/A about the week's deliverable

-### After Break

-- _75 min_: In small groups, prepare for the week's deliverable:
+- _45 min_: In small groups, prepare for the week's deliverable:
   - Set up your group's repository:
     - The Basics
       - Use the name your team decided on